NEW PARKS VIDEO SHOWCASES NEED

 The Springwater Parks and Community District is a group of citizens who want to explore those possibilities.
 We are dedicated to securing a feasibility study on whether a joint parks and recreation effort makes sense.

-The study, much like a business plan, could cost as much as $40,000 and would provide concrete data to determine the best course for East Multnomah County.
+The study, much like a business plan, would provide concrete data to determine the best course for East Multnomah County.

-Don’t you want to know whether services can be enhanced, provided more economically, or if we can do more working together?
+Don’t you want to know whether services can be enhanced, provide more economically, or if we can do more working together?

 We don’t want a new layer of bureaucracy.
 We want services provided with the best value for taxpayers.